preciofishbone/OmniaDocsG2/accessability/index.rst

 Accessibility
 ===========================================

-Omnia contains accessibility functionality: High contrast, Tooltips and Tabb navigation.
+Omnia contains accessibility functionality: High contrast, Tooltips and Tab navigation.

-This must be turned on in a colleagues Profile:
+This must be turned on in the User Profile menu:

 .. image:: accessability-profile.png